p1ppo/pibackup/README.rst

 The three sections describe

-1. which *system* type is in use (currently "fhem" or "iobroker" are supported and can be used as values)
+- which *system* type is in use
-2. which parameters to use for *rclone*
+- which parameters to use for *rclone*

-    a.
-The drive name identifies the remote storage location
-    b.
-The cloud path defines which specific storage place to use on the remote storage location

-3. Which *schedules* to follow for the main tool actions
+- Which *schedule* to follow for the main tool actions

 On system type
 """""""""""""""""""""""""""""
+Currently the system *types* "fhem" or "iobroker" are supported and can be used as values.

 On rclone parameters
 """""""""""""""""""""""""""""
+The *drive name* identifies the remote storage location you created in the rclone setup.
+Please enter the name you used there.
+Please include the colon at the end, like "drive:" (in the documentation examples it is often "remote:")

+The *cloud path* specifies the folder on the remote drive.
+Choose to your liking.

 On schedules